 There are many reasons for this phenomenon among Christians.
 The main reason we struggle with faith is that we don’t truly know the God in whom we profess to have faith.
 In our daily lives, we don’t trust complete strangers.
 The more intimately we know someone and the more time we have had to see them “in action,” the more likely we are to believe what they say.
 But if God is essentially a stranger to us, we are less likely to believe what He has said in His Word.
 The only cure for this is to spend more time in God’s Word getting to know Him.

 The world, the flesh, and the devil often distract us.
 By “the world” is meant the accepted “wisdom” of the unbelieving world and the culture in which we find ourselves.
 For those of us living in Europe and North America, that dominant worldview is naturalism, materialism, skepticism, and atheism.
 “The flesh,” refers to our sinful nature that still clings to Christians and with which we struggle on a daily basis.
 “The devil” refers to Satan and his horde of evil spirits who excite and entice us through the world and our senses.
 These things all afflict us and cause us to struggle with faith.

 That is why Christians need to be constantly reminded of what Christ has done for us and what our response should be.
-The Apostle Paul says, “Faith comes from hearing, and hearing through the word of Christ” (Romans 10:17).
+The apostle Paul says, “Faith comes from hearing, and hearing through the word of Christ” (Romans 10:17).
 Our faith is built up as we have the gospel continually preached to us.
-Our churches need to be built on the solid preaching of the historic Christian faith and the regular observance of the sacraments.
-These are the means of grace that Christ has ordained to feed us spiritually and help us grow in our faith.
+Our churches need to be built on the solid preaching of the Word and the regular observance of the ordinances.
 Instead, too many churches spend their time, energy, and resources on the creation of “programs” that neither feed the sheep nor draw a clear distinction between godliness and ungodliness.